1-to-1 Apple iPad Scheme

 The iPad can be used by students in a variety of ways for learning and leisure: researching by using the Internet, e-mailing, videoing, filming and photography, using a variety of apps to develop and extend learning in many subject areas, producing a variety of written and verbal assignments, developing presentations, reading books and news items, receiving push notifications and iBooks from staff and a host of other uses.
 Some aspects of the technology will benefit young people with special educational needs and disabilities.

 iPads will be leased over three years; at the end of which, the ownership will transfer to the student.
-There will be an opportunity to extend the insurance for a further two years, whilst the students are in Year 10 and 11.

-Overwhelmingly the students have found the iPads great to use – developing their curiosity and motivating them as learners.
+Overwhelmingly the students have found the iPads great to use, developing their curiosity and motivating them as learners.